magento/knowledge-base/src/announcements/adobe-commerce-announcements/blackfire-access-removal-for-magento-commerce-cloud.md

 1. You must purchase a license with Blackfire directly.
 1. Then setup Blackfire using these [steps](https://blackfire.io/docs/integrations/paas/magentocloud).
 1. If you experience any difficulties with the installation you can [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251) to request assistance.
-For Blackfire specific questions, reach out to Blackfire support directly at [support@blackfire.io](mailto:support@blackfire.io) .
+For Blackfire specific questions, reach out to Blackfire support directly at [support@blackfire.io](mailto:support@blackfire.io).

 ## If you have errors when running a deployment:

 If when running a deployment you get Blackfire related errors do the following:

 1. Remove Blackfire from your configuration.
-Edit the `.magento.app.yaml` file and remove Blackfire from the runtime section: `... `# Enable extensions required by Magento 2        runtime:       extensions:          - redis- xsl- json- **blackfire** - imap...` `
+Edit the `.magento.app.yaml` file and remove Blackfire from the runtime section: `... `# Enable extensions required by Adobe Commerce        runtime:       extensions:          - redis- xsl- json- **blackfire** - imap...` `
 1. Complete this on the Local development environment and push up to the cloud.

 Only [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251) if you see the following error after you run a deployment: